raulghiurau/junia/_posts/2020-04-14-marketing-return-on-investment.md

 duration: "3"
 category: marketing
 tags: Consulting, tags
-image: /img/assets/design.jpg
+image: /img/assets/roi.jpg
 ---

-The one thing that every business owners wants to know is what will my growth be from hiring a marketing consultant?
+The one thing that every business owner wants is to know what will my return be from hiring a marketing consultant?

 This is an important question because you want to get what you pay for.

+### Keep a metric